pierreprime/nmap-ws-daemon/README.md

 * convert these XML outputs into JSON in compliance with a JSON schema
 * send initial JSON and diff JSON to a Websocket client

+## Project structure

+resources/      The official and external sources of truth (dtd nmap spec)
+    tools/      Subfolder for external tools NOT TO BE MODIFIED for now output/
+    initial/    output for initial nmap JSON report ndiff/      output for incremental nmap JSON report xsd/        output for dtd2xsd
+    json-sc/    output for xsd2json and manual JSON schemas

 ## nmap script

 1) Make bash nmap script with XML output (including ndiff)